Tessa-Smith/PhD2024_TasBeetleBiogeography/README.md

-Documents for Tessa Smith PhD, submitted in December 2024.
+Documents for Tessa Smith PhD, University of Tasmania submitted in December 2024.
+Supervisors: Barry Brook and Christopher Johnson.